qu3st-fun/solana-docker/README.md

 ```

 Your project will stay on your host in the `workspace/` directory, so you can build and run a fresh container.

+Also the `id.json` will stay in the solana directory, if you created one.

 ---